typst-community/tytanic/docs/book/src/.guides/tests.md

 If you update your project and a persistent regression test fails, but the change in output was deliberate, you can run `tt update features/fancy-box` to update this test.

-This will compile the document and save it as the new refernce document.
+This will compile the document and save it as the new reference document.

 <div class="warning">